 On the concert platform, De Tommaso’s solo credits include Mendelssohn Elijah, Puccini Messa di Gloria and Verdi Requiem.

 At the Royal Academy of Music De Tommaso is generously supported by the Josephine Baker and Countess of Munster trusts; he is a Joseph Karaviotis scholar, a recipient of a Gregory-Carr scholarship and the Richard Lewis scholarship.
-He currently studies with Mark Wildman.
+He currently studies with Professor Mark Wildman.